fablabmade/madeinafablab-workshop-manual/03_product_workflow.md

 Producing documentation is a collaborative process, so it's very important to track the changes and communicate edits to collaborators.
 During the workshop we will use tools that allow working together on documentation.

+We will work on different documents including the requirements specification, the production plan, the business canvas, and marketing plan.

+Finally all this content will feed into a singe project website containing all the information about the product.

 ## Sharing / Marketing

 <div style="text-align:center">
 <img src="assets/marketing.png" style="max-width: 400px">
 </div>

+An effective communication strategy can bring customers, investors and in general traffic to your product.
+Creating a strategy across different media such as web, social and traditional media is not easy but can be done with few resources if an effective planning is carried out.

+You will need to draft a marketing plan allocating resources to each channel.

+For starting the marketing activitiy you will make a splash website and a brand identity for your product.